 - Bathing: Too much bathing can cause Corgis to shed their coats.

-While all of these common triggers can’t be entirely avoided, keeping your eye on your Corig can help identify why shedding frequency may have increased.
+While all of these common triggers can’t be entirely avoided, keeping your eye on your Corgi can help identify why shedding frequency may have increased.
 Stress in your dog’s routine is sometimes unavoidable.
 But routine grooming maintenance can help with most shedding triggers your pup may experience.

 Managing Your Corgi’s Shedding

 If routine maintenance doesn’t truly help your Corgi, we recommend taking a trip to your vet.
 But in most cases, routine grooming and a proper diet will help do the trick.

 Most Corgis don’t deal with sensitive skin too often.
-Even so, we’d recommend looking at a natural dog shampoo, so you don’t use something with chemicals likely to irritate your Corgi’s skin.
-If your Corgi sheds profusely, then an Anti-shed dog shampoo can be used.
+Even so, we’d recommend looking at a natural dog shampoo so you don’t use something with chemicals likely to irritate your Corgi’s skin.
+If your Corgi sheds profusely, then an anti-shed dog shampoo can be used.
 Don’t exceed the bathing guidelines provided by the manufacturer.
 This is important.
 If you overbathe your dog, it can cause skin irritation and lead to additional shedding.
 It can also lead to a trip to the vet if the skin condition becomes painful.
 Bathing your dog once per month is usually sufficient.

-Ensuring your Corgi eats a nutrient-dense dog food that’s high in Omega fatty acids is essential.
+Ensuring your Corgi eats a nutrient-dense dog food that’s high in Omega fatty acids is essential for skin and coat health.
 Food is the one area you don’t want to “save” money on if you don’t have to.
 Your pup will flourish if their dry kibble has the vitamins and nutrients they need to stay strong & healthy.

-Dry kibbles that are rich in Omega Fatty acids will keep their coats smooth, and their skin soft.
-It makes brushing and Grooming your Corgi far easier in the long run.
+Dry kibbles that are rich in Omega Fatty acids will keep their coats smooth and their skin soft.
+It makes brushing and grooming your Corgi far easier in the long run.
 Budget is always important when owning a dog, but we’d recommend saving in other areas to ensure your Corgi has the nutrition they need for a healthy coat.

 There are plenty of chewable supplements on the market that are specifically formulated for skin and coat health.
 You can also leverage them as a training reward.
 If your Corgi is a picky eater, then you can always get a liquid form supplement and add it to your dog’s dry kibble.
 Supplements are great in a pinch and are great for a variety of reasons.
 But if you have to choose between overall food quality and buying supplements, we’d advise you to buy the best dog food you can buy to ensure your Corgi’s coat and skin health is your top priority.

-As a Corgi owner, having a deshedder in your arsenal is a must!
+As a Corgi owner, having a de-shedder in your arsenal is a must.
 While these tools aren’t really needed as much for low-shed breeds like Goldendoodles, they are essential when it comes to double-coated breeds that shed.
 We recommend looking at the Furminator or Ostershedmonster as two excellent options.

 Frequently Asked Questions

-Q: How much do corgis shed?
+How much do corgis shed?

-Q: When does a corgi shed its coat?
+When does a Corgi shed its coat?

-A: Year-round.
-But as mentioned already, it’s worse in the winter and in the summertime.
+Corgis shed year-round.
+However, it is significantly worse in the winter and in the summertime.

-Q: How long do corgis shed?
+How long do Corgis shed?

-Q: Why do corgis shed so much?
+Why do Corgis shed so much?

-Q: Do they shed more in the summer or winter?
+Do they shed more in the summer or winter?

-A: Typically Corgis shed more in the summer.
+Typically, Corgis shed more in the summer.
 This is the time they are getting rid of that very thick coat they’ve added to themselves in the winter to keep warm.

 The bottom line is this.
 Yes, Corgis shed.
 But it’s not unmanageable.
-Brushing their coats daily, or at least 3 times per week will help to keep their hair away.
+Brushing their coats daily, or at least 3 times per week, will help to keep their hair away.
 Having a little more hair around your home shouldn’t be the reason you don’t adopt a specific dog breed.
-Far more important is the breed’s temperament and size, and if it fits in with your family.
+Far more important is the breed’s temperament and size and if it fits in with your family.

-If your heart is set on adopting a Corgi, but really just don’t want to deal with the dog hair, you can always use a good set of dog clippers to keep their hair nice and short.
+If your heart is set on adopting a Corgi but you really just don’t want to deal with the dog hair, you can always use a good set of dog clippers to keep their hair nice and short.
 The Corgi is a family-friendly pup, and if you can dedicate a few minutes a day to brushing out their coat, you’ll end up a far happier dog owner.